On today’s date in 2011, the Winnipeg Jets made their regular season debut before a sold-out crowd at the MTS Centre.

-After a 15-year hockey void in Winnipeg, the newly reborn Jets were defeated 5-1 by the Montreal Canadiens.
-Nik Antropov scored early in the third period, netting the first goal in modern Jets’ history.
+After a 15-year hockey void in Winnipeg, the reborn Jets were defeated 5-1 by the Montréal Canadiens.

-In 2015, the Jets clinched their first Stanley Cup playoff appearance since relocating to Winnipeg.
-The team finished the season as the Western Conference’s second wild card, earning 99 points and a first-round series with the Anaheim Ducks, who would sweep the series 4-0, winning each of the first three games with third-period comebacks.
+Four years later, the Jets clinched their first Stanley Cup playoff appearance since relocating to the Manitoba capital.
+The team finished the season as the Western Conference’s second wildcard with 99 points and a first-round match against the Anaheim Ducks, who eventually swept the series 4-0, winning each of the first three games with third-period comebacks.

 The Jets eventually lost the series 5-2 on home ice.

 In 2011, the Royal Canadian Mint issued a 50-cent nickel-plated steel coin as well as a $20 Fine silver coin celebrating the Jets’ return to Winnipeg.

 The coins’ obverses depict the modern Jets logo in the centre.

 In 2014, the Mint and Canada Post commemorated the Jets in a coin and stamp gift set featuring a 25-cent cupro-nickel coin.